Doctrine of Lis Pendens in Transfer of Property Act

 Justice Turner established the doctrine of ‘Lis Pendens’ in Bellamy vs. Sabine.
 It means that while the case is Pendente Lite (Pending), neither party can transfer the property in issue in such a way that it adversely affects the rights of his opponents.

 If any immovable assets/property was transferred while the suit was pending, the right to claim title to such immovable asset/property will be determined.
 Although Sec.
-52 doesn’t deem that kind of a transfer unlawful, the transferee is legally obliged by the pendente lite’s decision.
+52 doesn’t deem that kind of transfer unlawful, the transferee is legally obliged by the pendente lite’s decision.

 Prerequisites that must be satisfied

+In the matter of Dev Raj Dogra & Ors. vs. Gyan Chand & Ors.
 The Apex Court interpreted Sec.
 52 of the T.P.
 Act in this decision and established the necessary requirements that must be met in order to fall u/s 52:

 • Litigation or proceeding should be filed in which any right to immovable property is actually directly and explicitly challenged.